General Rules and Regulations for studying in France

 This diagram highlights several elements:

-- The disability advisor and the student work together and are at the heart of the decisions.
+• The disability advisor and the student work together and are at the heart of the decision-making process.

-- At each stage, the various departments of the school are available to set up the support.
+• At each stage, the school’s various departments are available to provide support.

 Want to know more?
-If you have a disability and would like to know how your campus can help you, don’t hesitate to ask for the contact information of your school’s disability advisor.
+If you have a disability and would like to know how your campus can help you, don’t hesitate to ask for the contact details of your school’s disability advisor.

 Find out how your host city can support you

-Handicap Paris – this site has plenty of resources for users and essential information tools on access to rights and services for Parisians with disabilities.
+Handicap Paris – this site has a wealth of user resources and essential information tools on access to rights and services for Parisians with disabilities.

 your rights.